Tengku Zatashah

-Tengku Zatashah binti Sultan Sharafuddin Idris Shah (born 12 October 1973) is a member of the Selangor royal family who is the second daughter of Sultan Sharafuddin Idris Shah, the current and ninth Sultan of Selangor.
+Tengku Zatashah (born 12 October 1973) is a member of the Selangor royal family and the second daughter of Sultan Sharafuddin Idris Shah, the 9th and current Sultan of Selangor.

 Early life

-Zatashah was born on 12 October 1973 to the then Raja Muda of Selangor (the crown prince), Tengku Idris Shah and his first wife, Raja Zarina binti Raja Tan Sri Zainal.
+Zatashah was born on 12 October 1973 to the then Raja Muda of Selangor Sharafuddin Idris Shah and his first wife Zarina.
 Her parents were divorced in 1987, when she was fourteen.
-She has an elder sister, Tengku Zerafina and a younger half-brother, Tengku Amir Shah.
+She has an elder sister, Tengku Zerafina, and a younger half-brother, Tengku Amir Shah.

 She attended Alice Smith School, Kuala Lumpur from 1978 to 1983.
 She received her secondary education at a public school in London.
-She received her Bachelor of Arts (Hons) in Spanish and French from Middlesex University, London on 1996.
+She received her Bachelor of Arts (Hons) in Spanish and French from Middlesex University, London in 1996.
 She also went to Université de la Sorbonne, receiving her diploma, Diplôme Cours de Civilisations française in 2001.
 She furthered her study to the American Graduate School of International Relations and Diplomacy (ASGIRD), Paris and received her Masters in International Relations & Diplomacy in 2007.
 At some point, she also studied and graduated from INSEAD in Finance for Executives programme, in Fontainebleau, France.

 She is fluent in Malay, English, French and Spanish.
-Zatashah is also a holder of Teaching of English in Foreign Language (TEFL) Cambridge diploma, of which she received from British Council, Kuala Lumpur.
+Zatashah is also a holder of Teaching of English in Foreign Language (TEFL) Cambridge diploma, which she received from British Council, Kuala Lumpur.

 Career

 She started her career as an account executive of BDDP, an advertising agency in Barcelona, Spain from 1995 to 1996.
 She also worked as Front Desk Manager of Ascott Hotel, London from 1996 to 1997.
 Her first journalist career started when she became a featured writer and journalist in New Straits Times from 2001 to 2003, writing in Life and Times section.
 She is also the Editor-in-chief of Malaysian Association France from 2005 to 2007.

 From 2005 until 2009, she worked as International Corporate Communications Manager at L'Oréal Paris, in France.
 There, she spearheaded communication policies in sustainable development, Human Resources, media training of Management Committee, and was a key member if crisis management.
 She became a columnist on The Edge (Malaysia) from 2009 to 2010.

 She shifted her career focus in 2009 when she became the joint managing director, with her husband, to Originalo Sdn Bhd from 2009 until 2014.
 She is also the chairman and CEO of Light Cibles Malaysia, an international lighting design consultancy firm since 2011.
 Some of her projects include Kuala Lumpur Lighting Master Plan and development of Four Seasons Place Kuala Lumpur, PJ Sentral Garden City and Iskandar Malaysia.
 Zatashah is also an independent non-executive director of Kim teck Cheong Holdings Berhad, a Sabah-based Consumer Packaged Goods (CPG) distribution company since December 2014.
+She is currently independent non-executive director of InNature Berhad, a leading regional cosmetics retailer that comprises The Body Shop Malaysia, Vietnam and Cambodia.

+She launched the Selangor Symphony Orchestra with Eugene Pook, a maestro, in 2015 and became its royal patron.